Steadying0235/gpu-screen-recorder-fork/README.md

 This software works with x11 and wayland, but when using AMD/Intel or Wayland then only monitors can be recorded.\
 If you are using a variable refresh rate monitor on nvidia on x11 then choose to record "screen-direct-force".
 This will allow variable refresh rate to work when recording fullscreen applications.
 Note that some applications such as mpv will not work in fullscreen mode.
 A fix is being developed for this.\
 GPU Screen Recorder only supports h264 and hevc codecs at the moment which means that webm files are not supported.\
-CPU usage is much higher on wayland than on x11 when using nvidia.
-This is likely a nvidia driver issue.
-GPU Screen Recorder is still the fastest screen recorder on wayland, but x11 is recommended for nvidia users (in general).
+CPU usage may be higher on wayland than on x11 when using nvidia.
 ### TEMPORARY ISSUES
 1) screen-direct capture has been temporary disabled as it causes issues with stuttering.
 This might be a nvfbc bug.
 2) Recording the monitor on steam deck might fail sometimes.
 This happens even when using ffmpeg directly.
 This might be a steam deck driver bug.
 Recording a single window doesn't have this issue.